 Melissa Scales is an attorney who has been engaged in issues at the intersection of law and science throughout her career.
 She is currently Assistant Director for Educational Programs at the Food and Drug Law Institute, where she creates educational conferences, courses, and webinars for the food and drug law community.
 She has worked on science regulatory and policy issues at the U.S. Food and Drug Administration and the American Association for the Advancement of Science.

-As the newest member of Rockville Science Center’s Board of Trustees, Sydney serves as head of the Finance and Strategic Planning committee and is focused on ensuring a sustainable future for the facility.
+Sydney Woelfel serves as head of Rockville Science Center's Finance and Strategic Planning committee and is focused on ensuring a sustainable future for the facility.
 When she’s not volunteering at the Science Center, Sydney works as an Upscale Development & Compliance Manager at Choice Hotels, where she also serves as a Co-Chair for the Women's Business Alliance (WBA).
 In this role she has hosted monthly article club discussion forums that centered on topics that reflected the challenges women in business face and is currently developing a mentorship matching program for all associates interested at Choice.